K-Phoen/blog/content/til/2015-07-12-parallel-bundle-install.md

 ---
-layout:      post
 title: Parallel bundle install
 category: til
 ---

 In ruby projects, the `bundle install` command is known to be quite slow.
 To